vito/mothership/README.md

       end
     end

-When the 'insult' command is defined, it is registered in `CommandSet`.
-When the user invokes 'insult', the `Insults` class is instantiated, the inputs are parsed, and the `insult` method is called with the given inputs as a hash-like object.
+When the 'insult' command is defined, it is added to the `Mothership`.
+When the user invokes `myapp insult`, the `Insults` class is instantiated, the inputs are parsed, and the `insult` method is called with the user's inputs as a hash-like object.

-A default value may be provided for an input by calling it with a block that gets called when the value is requested but not provided by the user:
+A default value may be provided for an input by calling it with a block that gets called when the value is needed but not provided by the user:

     input(:name) { ask("What's your name?") }

 The block is called on the instance of the object, the first time you try to do `input[:foo]`.
-To pass values to the block, you can do `input[:foo, arg1, ...]`.
+To pass values to the block, do `input[:foo, arg1, ...]`.

 The returned value is cached, so you can just use `input[:name]` to access the value, and it will only ask the first time.
-Full example:
+For example:

     desc "Delete something."
     input(:name) { ask("Delete what?") }